Measurement of correlations among net-charge, net-proton, and net-kaon multiplicity distributions in Pb$-$Pb collisions at $\sqrt{s_\text{NN}}=5.02$ TeV: Introduction

 and

-At LHC energies, the off-diagonal cumulants are directly related to the balance function (BF) integrals~\cite{ALICE:2015nuz, ALICE:2021hjb}.
-Moreover, they are sensitive to various dynamical effects, which may obscure the critical fluctuations of interest.
-These effects include correlations arising from global and local conservation of quantum numbers~\cite{Vovchenko:2020kwg, Braun-Munzinger:2019yxj}, volume fluctuations~\cite{Braun-Munzinger:2016yjz}, resonance decays~\cite{Bluhm:2020mpc, Mishra:2016qyj}, fluctuations in the initial state~\cite{Shen:2017bsr}, thermal blurring~\cite{Ohnishi:2016bdf}, among other possible contributions.
+At LHC energies, the off-diagonal cumulants are directly related to the balance function (BF) integrals~\cite{ALICE:2015nuz, ALICE:2021hjb}, which characterize correlations between oppositely charged particle pairs.
+Moreover, these cumulants are sensitive to several dynamical effects that can obscure the critical fluctuations of interest.
+Such effects include correlations from global and local conservation of quantum numbers, meaning charge conservation applied to the overall system as well as within localized regions~\cite{Vovchenko:2020kwg, Braun-Munzinger:2019yxj}, volume fluctuations arising from event-by-event changes in the system size, and resonance decays~\cite{Bluhm:2020mpc, Mishra:2016qyj} where unstable hadrons decay into stable particles.
+Additional contributions include initial-state fluctuations, which refer to random variations in the positions of nucleons within the colliding nuclei~\cite{Shen:2017bsr}, and thermal blurring, which reflects the smearing of measured fluctuations due to thermal motion of particles.~\cite{Ohnishi:2016bdf}.
 Thus, isolating and understanding the specific contributions of these fluctuations and correlations is crucial to make accurate inferences about the QCD phase structure and its critical behaviors.